This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 One of the best places to view and photograph Liberty Bridge is from the Gellért Hill Cave entrance.

-🌟 Go on a guided walking tour with a local historian and discover Budapest’s beautiful Art Nouveau architecture, see the buildings that represented the city’s newfound wealth in the early 20th century.
+🌟 Are you a history buff like me?
+Book this guided walking tour with a local historian and discover Budapest’s beautiful Art Nouveau architecture, buildings that represented the city’s newfound wealth in the early 20th century.

 9. Hungarian Parliament